 - Then add: 148g sourdough starter, fed and grown to its peak, and 456g water.148 g sourdough starter, 456 g water

 - Mix the dough until you've hydrated all of the flour.
 Because the hydration is relatively low, you may have to knead it.

 - Put the dough back in the bowl.
 Pour 22g extra virgin olive oil over top.
 Cover it and leave it to rest for an hour to develop the gluten.22 g extra virgin olive oil

 - Perform a set of stretch and folds every 30 minutes.

 Prepare the inclusions

 - Put a whole can of tomatoes in a mini chopper.
-I used a 400 gram can, which is about 14 ounces, but you'll need a lot less.
-If you are making the marinara sauce, you can just take 60 grams from that.
+I used a 400g can, about 14 ounces, but you'll need less.
+If you make the marinara sauce, you can take 60 grams from that.

 - Season with salt.
 Process it until it’s smooth.
 Put in a small bowl until you need it.